 What does “core function” mean for a company?

-A ‘core function of a company is typically characterized as the executive team functions, workers, facilities or supply chain.
+A “core function” of a company is typically characterized as the executive team functions, workers, facilities or supply chain.

 What are the possible outcomes of this section?

-While completing the Certification Setup, companies need to go through the “Scoping: Related Entities” section.
 This section has questions about the company’s related entities, such as parent companies or subsidiaries, shared branding or operations to determine the scope of operations to be included in the assessment.
-Some companies will receive an automated Scoping decision while others will have to undergo a manual review with an Intake Specialist.
-If any of these aspects apply to your company, this section will be marked “In review”:
+Some companies will receive an automated Scoping decision while others will have to undergo a manual review with one of B Lab’s Setup specialists.
+If any of these attributes apply to your company, an analyst will manually review your company’s information:

 Company has more than 10 parent companies